spiralhalo/CanvasTutorial/Chapter-3.md

 All shading process will happen in our pipeline fragment shader.
 For optimization we can move this process into a deferred shading pass later, but for now we will do it in the G-buffer pass for simplicity.
 Another advantage for doing it in the G-buffer pass is that the shading will be applied to all objects including objects behind translucent layer.

 To apply the lighting, we will add a lighting operation block inside the write pipeline fragment function in our fragment shader.
-We will add it right after color calculation:
+We will add it right after color calculation as shown here:

 ```glsl
 // main.frag